synchrofit/synchrofit/README.md

 <!--<sup>[**1**]</sup>Accounting for dynamical changes within the radio source, e.g. an evolving magnetic field, is beyond the scope of this code. -->

 ## Credits
 Please credit Ross J. Turner and Benjamin Quici if you use this code, or incorporate it into your own workflow.
-Please acknowledge the use of this code by providing a link to this repository (a citation will be available shortly).
+Please acknowledge the use of this code by providing a link to this repository and citing [Quici et al. 2022](https://academic.oup.com/mnras/article/514/3/3466/6588050).

 ## Installation
 ```synchrofit``` is built and tested on python 3.8.5.<br />